 This initiative, brought to Toronto by Ve’ahavta, in partnership with the Toronto Alliance to End Homelessness (TEAH), is modelled after MYLONDON, founded by Café Art, a social enterprise.
 Since its inception in 2012, MYLONDON has introduced MYCITY calendars in São Palo, Manchester, New Orleans, Budapest and Sydney.

-Participants will gain experience in photography, connect with a community of peers, and receive recognition.
-The winning photographers will be compensated and their photos will be used in the MYTORONTO calendar.
-Going beyond artistry, the project will seek to challenge the public’s perspectives on systemic issues of poverty and homelessness in our city.
+Participants gain experience in photography, connect with a community of peers, and receive recognition.
+The winning photographers are compensated and their photos used in the MYTORONTO calendar and exhibit.
+Going beyond artistry, the project seeks to challenge the public’s perspectives on systemic issues of poverty and homelessness in our city.

 The core features of this project are:

-The premiere initiative of MYTORONTO: Changing Perspectives will be the MYTORONTO calendar that will allow the impact of this project to be seen 365 days a year.
-The calendar will generate self-sustaining revenue and serve as a potential social enterprise for participants.
-Currently, we are exploring the dissemination through retail opportunities, on the street, at public festivals, and online.
+The premiere initiative of MYTORONTO is the calendar that allows the impact of this project to be seen 365 days a year.
+Featuring 13 photos along with profiles of the photographers, the calendar will generate revenue and serve as a potential social enterprise for participants.

 MEDIA COVERAGE FOR MYTORONTO

 To purchase a calendar and learn more about the project visit mytorontocalendar.com.